cervejaria-ambev/safety/README.md

 ## Results

 Through the development process we tried several machine learning algorithms, such as random forest, Support vector clustering (SVC), Artificial neural networks (ANN).
 We have set the train test database to 20% from original database.
+All further details can be found directly on the code.

 Please, fell free to use all options according your dataset.